-Our research is helping to answer urgent questions about where to invest limited resources for biodiversity conservation and how to get the best possible outcomes from that investment.
+Our research is helping to answer urgent questions about where to invest limited resources for biodiversity and ecosystem conservation and how to get the best possible outcomes from that investment.

 Conservation decisions are complex